-Sisters, De Palma’s first film in conjunction with producer Edward R. Pressman, was clearly an effort to gain commercially credibility.
+Sisters, De Palma’s first film in conjunction with producer Edward R. Pressman was clearly an effort to gain commercially credibility.
 It directly followed a disastrous run-in with Warners that had resulted in the chopped-up disaster Get to Know Your Rabbit.
 Falling back to a sure-fire horror film is a gambit that worked for some directors, depending on the variables.
 What in De Palma’s previous work made him likely to direct a mainstream commercial movie of any kind?
-De Palma took no chances, and concocted what at the time was a stylistic first: a horror movie comprised of film-student references to older horror films, but particularly, a full-out homage to Alfred Hitchcock … not just a theme or two, but his whole style, from his cutting patterns to entire film plots.
+De Palma took no chances and concocted what at the time was a stylistic first: a horror movie comprised of film-student references to older horror films, but particularly a full-out homage to Alfred Hitchcock … not just a theme or two but his whole style, from his cutting patterns to entire film plots.

 New York overflows with ambitious young people.
-Actress Danielle Breton (a very young Margot Kidder) and office worker Philip Woode (Lisle Wilson) date after appearing on the trashy TV quiz show called ‘Peeping Toms.’
-Danielle’s ex-husband Emil (William Finley) is stalking her, so they have to sneak into her apartment for sex.
+Actress Danielle Breton (a very young Margot Kidder) and office worker Philip Woode (Lisle Wilson) date after appearing on a trashy TV quiz show called ‘Peeping Toms.’
+Danielle’s ex-husband Emil (William Finley) is stalking her so they have to sneak into her apartment for sex.
 All goes well until the morning.
 Danielle has mentioned her jealous and unmanageable sister, Dominique.
 Today is their birthday, so Philip decides to brighten things with a birthday cake.

-A horrible murder follows, all witnessed by reporter Grace Collier (Jennifer Salt), who can’t get the police detective (Dolph Sweet) to believe her.
+A horrible murder follows, all witnessed by reporter Grace Collier (Jennifer Salt), who can’t get police detective (Dolph Sweet) to believe her.
 So she hires a detective (Charles Durning) and sets out to investigate the two sisters on her own.
 Grace discovers that they were actually Siamese twins scheduled to be surgically separated.
 The doctor was Emil, the same man who claims to be Danielle’s husband.
 Grace sneaks into Emil’s country asylum to learn more, a mistake that initiates a hallucination-induced night of horror.

 Manic filmmaker Brian De Palma is surely the most popular mainstream director afflicted with Hitchcock-on-the-brain, a now-familiar film student malady that affects many filmmakers who think they’re working on the cinema edge.
 In 1971, when bonafide film students were just beginning to helm major features, the idea of doing a horror Hitchcock-o-thon was a fresh one.
 Sisters is one of De Palma’s best films, better than most of his subsequent horror thrillers.
 The later thrillers Dressed to Kill and Body Double come off as simply derivative, echoing and revisiting Hitchcock tropes.
 For quite some time it seemed as if De Palma had become some kind of cinema Sisyphus, doomed forever to repeat the same meaningless homages.